ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-4-3.md

-Chapter 4: Developing a Positive Mindset: Examples of Individuals who Achieved Sales Success through a Positive Mindset
+Examples of Individuals who Achieved Sales Success through a Positive Mindset
 =======================================================================================================================

 In this chapter, we'll explore examples of individuals who achieved sales success through a positive mindset.
 We'll discuss how positivity helped them overcome challenges and achieve their goals.